MailMum Project Started

 From a necessity to this service

 MailMum was born out of a need to face problems with unwanted emails called spam or junk.
-As filters like Spamassassin were good, but spammers are human and their job is to figure out, how to bypass them.
+As filters like Spamassassin were good, but spammers are human, their job is to figure out how to bypass them.
 They will try and will find ways to reach your inbox.

-But as soon as blacklists started to list for us and our customers important IPs blocking incoming emails from customers of our customers, we faced the problems as we think every admin faced, who used or still using public blacklists.
+But as soon as blacklists started to list IPs essential for our customers and us, we faced the problems as we think every admin met, who used or still using public blacklists.

-But as the internet started to grow and more and more servers and services with virtual machines and later called cloud computing grew even faster, more and more blacklists started to miss a lot of spam hitting our systems.
-This was the beginning to understand and build our first blacklisting and whitelisting, to deliver better quality for our customers.
+But as the internet started to grow and more and more servers and services with virtual machines and later called cloud computing, grew even faster, more and more blacklists began to miss a lot of spam hitting our systems.
+That’s why we’ve started and tried to understand and build our first blacklisting and whitelisting solution, to deliver better quality for our customers.

-By whitelisting important services, we could bypass blacklisting of for our customers' important IPs and email services on public blacklists.
+By whitelisting essential services, we could bypass blacklisting for our customers' important IPs and email services on public blacklists.

-By building our blacklists based on gathered information through hitting junk our inboxes, spam traps, and analyzing logs, we started to build our blacklists based directly on servers.
-With about 50 entries, we got better then the public blacklists were using and could stop most of the junk.
-This was a big success because we blocked most of the same unwanted emails for our users, which they have seen hundreds or even a thousand times.
+Building our blacklists based on gathered information through hitting junk our inboxes, spam traps, and analyzing logs, we started to develop our blacklists based directly on servers.
+With about 50 entries, we got better then the public blacklists were using and could stop most junk.
+These blacklists became a big success because we blocked most of the same unwanted emails for our users, which they have seen hundreds or thousands of times.
 For receivers, they were all the same.
-If you are an email admin you know what we are talking about.
+If you are an email admin, you know what we are talking about.

-This was the point we started to build a service, where we could see, update and improve our blacklists, which were at this point, our best line of defense against mass junk and unwanted emails - especially the recurring one.
+This success and need for more information was the point we started to build a service, where we could see, update and improve our blacklists, which were at this point, our best line of defense against mass junk and unwanted emails - especially the recurring ones.